Posted on Sunday, July 13th, 2003

 Posted on Sunday, August 3rd, 2003

 After two weeks on my new ride, I finally decided I was comfortable enough with it to brave the highway.
 As it turns out, I had nothing to worry about.
-The F650 GS loves the highway, and rips through the miles effortlessly.
+My BMW F650 GS loves the highway, and rips through the miles effortlessly.
 I was a little concerned that the miniscule fairing would really let the wind tear into me, but was completely comfortable.
 Actually, given the heat-wave we've been experiencing lately, a little wind is not a bad thing, and makes me glad that I have the Joe Rocket Phoenix Mesh Jacket to take advantage of it!
 What I am not happy about is my Arai Signet Helmet.
 In only two weeks, the front vents have popped off, and now the lettering is starting to peel off as well.
 They didn't seem to glue anything together, but instead used tape!
 So, apparently, I bought the best, most expensive helmet I could find and it's turned out to be a pile of crap?
 I don't know if it's the heat that's causing the tape to melt, or what... all I do know is that I have not in any way mistreated the helmet, and it's falling apart.
 What sucks even further is that you cannot use their web site to contact customer service because they received an "enormous amount" of inquiries and response times have grown to "unacceptable levels."
 Well, since their stuff is pretty much crap, that seems perfectly understandable.
 The pity here is that the helmet is amazingly comfortable... easily the best I've tried on.
 I can only hope that my problem is unique, and that Arai solves the problem (assuming I can ever get ahold of them!).

 Posted on Friday, August 15th, 2003

 Yet another trip to Spokane for work (and some incredible David's Pizza) had me getting home at around 8:30 last night completely exhausted.
-But after spending the past two days in a car, I decided to stop and trade for my motorcycle so I wouldn't have to spend another minute trapped in a cage.
+But after spending the past two days in a car, I decided to stop and trade for my motorcycle so I wouldn't have to spend another minute trapped in a "cage" (what motorcyclists call cars).
 It's amazing how just five minutes on a motorcycle can revive you from the brink of death!
 It was a beautiful evening, and there was still some light left, so I decided to hit the highway and ride around for a bit.
 After an hour or so it's getting dark out and is difficult to see, so I head home.
 Then, as I am removing my helmet, I notice that it's not as dark as I had thought it was, and that's when it hits me... the reason I couldn't see very well was because my face shield was plastered with dead bugs!
 They were caked on so thick that it's a wonder I could see at all (of course my ride is a complete mess as well, so I suppose it's time for her first bath).
 Just one of the pitfalls of riding a motorcycle at night that never occurred to me, even after years of cleaning dead bugs off my car windshield.

 Posted on Saturday, August 16th, 2003